 |Alma Mater:||Holy Cross, 2005|

-This past season, Marron helped guide the Monarchs to a 37-21 overall record, the most single-season wins for the program since 2006.
+In 2017, Marron helped guide the Monarchs to a 37-21 overall record, the most single-season wins for the program since 2006.
 ODU also compiled a 19-11 Conference USA record en route to finishing second in the league during the regular season, the best finish ever for ODU in C-USA.
 On the mound, ODU posted a team ERA of 4.66, down 0.24 points from 2016.
 Of the 11 pitchers who pitched in 10 or games, six were newcomers, including three true freshmen.
 Individually, senior Saturday starter Adam Bainbridge earned All-C-USA honors after going 7-4 with a 3.35 ERA and two complete games and John Wilson, who went 6-1 with a 3.41 ERA, was named a Collegiate Baseball News Freshman All-American.

 In his first season with the Monarchs in 2016, Old Dominion posted a 4.90 team ERA and ranked third in the league with 12 pickoffs.
 Marron saw Sam Sinnen earn the first C-USA Pitcher of the Week honor of the season after throwing five shutout innings against No. 10 NC State.
 He also mentored Sinnen to Second Team All-Conference USA, VaSID All-State honors and Conference USA All-Tournament Team accolades at the end of the season.
 Marron also guided the pitching staff to rank fourth in the league with 17 saves, seven of which came from ninth round draft pick Nick Hartman.